Panoptic Diffusion Models: co-generation of images and segmentation maps: Introduction

 The co-generation of images and masks is nontrivial and challenging because it represents a \textbf{dual} problem.
 Unlike previous approaches that rely on either a clean image or a segmentation map as a stable condition to generate the other, our model tackles the complex task of simultaneously denoising both an image and its corresponding map \cite{zhang2023controlnet, Pix2seq-diffusion}.
 To address this, we designed a new paradigm to solve the dual diffusion problem.
 Compared to using predefined segmentation maps, co-generation preserves the diversity and flexibility of the images.
-By generating panoptic segmentation maps, Panoptic Diffusion Models provide intrinsic control over image generation, while the images in turn ensure that the map generation remains coherent.
+By generating panoptic segmentation maps, Panoptic Diffusion Models (PDMs) provide intrinsic control over image generation, while the images in turn ensure that the map generation remains coherent.
 Since the generation of both segmentation maps and images is guided by text, the model learns the correlation between text, images, and maps.
-With its enhanced scene understanding capabilities, Panoptic Diffusion Models represent a significant step towards photorealistic image generation.
+With its enhanced scene understanding capabilities, PDMs represent a significant step towards photorealistic image generation.

-We design both a one-stream Panoptic Diffusion Model and a two-stream model that incorporates a pretrained image generation stream.
+We design both a one-stream PDM and a two-stream model that incorporates a pretrained image generation stream.
 For training the two-stream model, we fix the image stream and efficiently fine-tune the segmentation stream.
-An alternative approach to map-guided image generation involves using two separate models: one to generate a segmentation map and another to generate an image based on that map.
-However, this method has several disadvantages compared to a unified model.
-First, few datasets provide paired images, descriptions, and masks, making a two-stream model with a pretrained backbone advantageous due to its ability to leverage more abundant image datasets.
-Second, it only allows for single-direction control from maps to images.
-Third, using two separate models is less efficient as they cannot run in parallel.

-Another advantage of our model is that the readily available segmentation maps can benefit downstream computer vision tasks, such as autonomous driving.
-Additionally, the generated segmentation maps and image latents can be used as input conditions for larger diffusion models to produce higher-resolution images.
+Compared to using two separate models in a sequence for generating segmentation maps and images, a unified model is more efficient and advantageous due to its ability of supervised learning between segmentation and images.
+To reduce the computation overhead, we propose a Multi-Scale Patching mechanism to directly generate high-resolution segmentation maps, instead of processing the latent by a VAE decoder.
+The pixel-level segmentation maps generated by PDM can benefit downstream computer vision tasks, such as autonomous driving.

 The major contributions are listed below:

 1. We propose a unified diffusion model that generates both images and panoptic segmentation maps.
 This model inherently understands scene structures through collaborative training with multimodal data, requiring no priors and providing self-control.